 Arrowhead Clinic has expert Chiropractors and Medical Doctors who specialize in back pain.
 They will determine the cause of your back pain and establish if it is affected by your poor posture.
 This examination process will help the doctors understand where your pain is stemming from and then create a specialized treatment plan.

 If you would like to talk with a chiropractor about your back pain, call Arrowhead Clinic today, or click on the link below!
-We offer a Free Consultation with our expert Chiropractors in Georgia or Tennessee to evaluate your pain and create a specialized treatment plan for you.
+We offer a Free Consultation with our expert Chiropractors in Georgia or South Carolina to evaluate your pain and create a specialized treatment plan for you.